SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Scheme for the 2D Maxwell's Equations

-where $\sigma(k)$ is defined as the element index of the right neighbor of the element with index $k$ and $\tilde{\sigma}(k)$ is the index of the left neighbor of element $k$.
-Here $l_N^k$ and $l_0^{\sigma(k)}$ refer to the same function, as do $l_0^k$ and $l_N^{\tilde{\sigma}(k)}$.
-While the Lagrange basis is globally continuous, the histopolation basis does not have a unique value at element boundaries.
-When we use the nodal evaluation matrix for the histopolation functions \eqref{eq:vandermonde}, we will do so for each element separately and obtain the value of the continuous extension of the basis functions to the boundary when restricted to the element in question.

-Analogously to \ref{subsection:basis_functions} we can now define the space $U_l$ as the span of the global Lagrange functions and $U_h$ as the span of the global histopolation functions.
-We again have $\bigpartialderiv{}{x}(U_l) = U_h$, where $\bigpartialderiv{}{x}$ is the weak derivative operator, even though we have in the periodic case the same number of degrees of freedom.
-This is because there is an additional continuity requirement at the domain boundary that breaks down when taking the derivative.
-Now, in analogy to \eqref{eq:def_interpolation} and \eqref{eq:def_histopolation}, let $p^0$ be the global histopolation operator and $p^1$ the global interpolation operator associates with the defined bases.

-We can apply the derivative formula \eqref{eq:derivative_formula} element-wise to obtain the commutation property \eqref{eq:1d_commutation} for the multi-element case.
-This means the commuting diagram \ref{fig:1d_discrete_de_rham} for the one-dimensional de Rham complex commutes.
-To extend this approach to 2D, we use a tensor product ansatz, where for a rectangular periodic domain $\Omega$ with a Cartesian grid, we define the discrete spaces via a tensor product ansatz as follows:
+To construct our spaces and projections, we first look at the one-dimensional case.
+We have an interval $[a,b]$ and a partition of $\{K^k\}_{k = 1}^m$ of ${a,b}$ into elements.
+The global $U_l$ and $U_h$ spaces are defined via the local $U_l$ and $U_h$ spaces on each element.
+In the case of $U_l$ we impose global continuity to guarantee $W^0 \subset H^1$ and $W^1 \subset H(\text{div})$ (see for example Monk \cite{monk_2003}), while there are no such requirements for $U_h$.
+Further details can be found in appendix C. To extend this approach to 2D, we use a tensor product ansatz, where for a rectangular periodic domain $\Omega$ with a Cartesian grid, we define the discrete spaces via a tensor product ansatz as follows:

 Here we have a slight abuse of notation because we can have different number of elements and scaling factors in both directions.
-The projections $p_0,\mathbf{p}_1,$ and $p_2$ are now defined by taking the interpolation in the directions where we use the space $U_l$ and histopolation in the directions where we have $U_h$:
+The projections $p^0,\mathbf{p}^1,$ and $p^2$ are now defined by taking the interpolation in the directions where we use the space $U_l$ and histopolation in the directions where we have $U_h$:

-Since we use the same DOFs as Gerritsma et al. \cite{gerritsma_preprint}, the boundedness of the projections carries over, since we can factorize over Gerritsma's projections switching out the basis functions.
+where $m$ is the number of elements.
+Since we use the same DOFs as Gerritsma et al. \cite{preprint_gerritsma2011}, the boundedness of the projections carries over, since we can factorize over Gerritsma's projections switching out the basis functions.
 As a linear mapping between finite dimensional vector spaces, it is bounded, and therefore our projections are bounded as the composition of two bounded mappings.
-It is straightforward to see that we also get commuting property for the discrete 2D de Rham complex \ref{fig:2d_discrete_de_rham}.
+It is straightforward to see that we also get commuting property for the discrete 2D de Rham complex in Fig. \ref{fig:2d_discrete_de_rham}.